Austinites’ hearts were collectively crushed last year when Coca-Cola announced the purchase of Mexican sparkling water brand Topo Chico.

 That it doesn’t come in flavors is not to say the base water doesn’t have a taste to it, according to Moody.
 The team behind Rambler took a lot of time developing the water profile, giving it a softness along with "refined bubbles."
 Best of all, a portion of the proceeds are donated to the Texas Parks & Wildlife Foundation to help promote conservation of the state’s land and waterways.

 The masterminds behind this similarly new fizzy beverage brand came up with the name to make clear the effervescence of this canned water isn’t aggressive, so you can take a big gulp — so necessary in the heat of summer — and won’t feel like the bubbles are haranguing you all the way down your throat.
 Instead, Big Swig, available in an unflavored original and two citrus flavors, is "clean, crisp and crushable," as each brightly colored can notes.

 Big Swig’s founders, Sean O’Connor and Ben Erwin, also own a local beer distributing company, Austin Specialty, and have the smarts to navigate the constant competition of a grocery shelf.
-You can find original, key lime and ruby red grapefruit Big Swig packs at HEBs and many smaller retailers like Royal Blue Grocery.
+You can find original, key lime and grapefruit Big Swig packs at HEBs and many smaller retailers like Royal Blue Grocery.

 For more information, visit bigswigwater.com.

 Richard’s Sparkling Rainwater

 You can’t get much purer than rainwater.
 That’s the simple premise behind the Dripping Springs company that has been bottling "cloud juice" since 2002, when the trailblazing entrepreneur Richard Heinichen erected his rainwater collection facility he calls Tank Town.
 At first, bottles of still water were all that was available, but he sought to create a bubbly version, too — one that would stay carbonated overnight.MORE:Amid drought, companies tout bottled rainwater